andrew/ultimate-awesome/README.md

 - [awesome-bci-reviews](https://github.com/okbalefthanded/awesome-bci-reviews) - Curated list of Brain-Computer Interface peer-reviewd reviews and surveys.
 - [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.
 - [awesome-adk](https://github.com/rashraj/awesome-adk) - A curated list of awesome resources, tools, libraries, tutorials, and references for Google Application Development Kit (ADK).
-- [awesome-python-django-interview](https://github.com/rohan-paul/awesome-python-django-interview) - Collection of my notes to break into the industry as a Backend Developer in Python Stack.
 - [awesome-dao-zh](https://github.com/SeeDAO-OpenSource/awesome-dao-zh) - 📚 DAO 相关开源工具精选中文版.
 - [Awesome-Buddhism](https://github.com/sirredbeard/Awesome-Buddhism) - A collection of resources on Buddhism. .
 - [awesome-transformer](https://github.com/SkyAndCloud/awesome-transformer) - This repo is not maintained.
 For latest version, please visit  A collection of transformer's guides, implementations and variants.